 If we go in detail about south Indian breakfast, the dishes included are dosa, idli, puddu, varities of rice.
 One of the most famous South Indian dish is Dosa.
 Dosa is a rice pancake made out of the fermented batter.
 There are different varieties of dosas as per the taste and the use of different lentils along with the rice, rice being the major portion of south Indian food.
 Different types of dosas are made depending on the regions you go to.
 Most famous ones are the Plain dosa, mysore masala dosa and rava dosa

 This article is mainly focusing on the different varieties of dosa and what makes them so different from other dishes.
 If you wish to know about other dishes of south Indian breakfast, you can go through South Indian breakfast

 Plain dosa is a thin crepe made out of fermented batter of rice and urad dal.
 The same batter can be used to make many other verities like idli, puddu.
 In India you can find around 100 varieties of dosa, mostly made from the same batter of plain dosa.
 But let’s focus on the dosa for now.
 If we take the texture wise, dosa can be classified as soft dosa, crispy dosa or the fat flat dosa.
 Companions of any kind of dosa are chutney and sambar.

-The ingredients mentioned below makes the perfect crispy dosa.
+The ingredients mentioned below makes for the perfect crispy dosa recipe.

 - ½ cup urad dal( black gram or black lentil)